 These rules apply to electronic filing in the Oregon Court of Appeals and the Oregon Supreme Court.
-At this time, only attorneys who are members of the Oregon State Bar and are authorized to practice law in Oregon are eligible to file documents electronically.
+At this time, only members of the Oregon State Bar are eligible to file documents electronically.

 Rule 16.05 DEFINITIONS

 (1) "Document" means a brief, petition, notice, motion, response, application, affidavit or declaration, or any other writing that, by law, may be filed with an appellate court, including any exhibit or attachment referred to in that writing